ElmerReal/Trambo-ECS/README.md

 2. [Roles](/Role)
     In the file roles.yml were created all the policies and roles needed for the VPC, LoadBalancer, ECS cluster, ALB, etc.

-The complete diagrama is the following:
+The complete diagram is the following:
 ![alt text](/Pictures/Pic1.png)

 # principal.yml